 1. Leaves appearing conspicuously toothed to the naked eye, the broad-based teeth as much as 0.5–1 mm long; fruits very plump, 4–5 mm long at maturity.

-1. Leaves entire or very minutely toothed or spinulose when seen under a lens; fruits more slender, 2–3.5 (–4) mm long.
+1. Leaves appearing entire or minutely toothed or spinulose especially when seen under a lens; fruits more slender, 2–3.5 (–4) mm long.

 2. Leaves with auriculate or broadly truncate basal lobes (these toothed at summit), the setaceous blade 0.2–0.5 mm wide.

 3. Teeth of leaf margin visible with lens, sometimes to naked eye; fruits about 2–2.5 (–2.8) mm long, with longitudinal striations more prominent than the transverse ones, giving a ladder-like appearance to the reticulations; lobes at base of leaf ± truncate and herbaceous.

 3. Teeth of leaf margin merely microscopic spinules; fruits 2.5–3.5 mm long, evenly reticulate (the longitudinal striations not more prominent); lobes at base of leaf often definitely auriculate and scarious.